 Hollywood has the Walk of Fame.
 Zermatt has the Walk of Climb.
-The bronze markers along the Bahnhofstrasse honour nine Alpinists: the first ascenders of the Matterhorn (4,478 m).
-Seven first climbers reached the summit on 14 July 1865.
-During the descent, four mountaineers fell to their deaths on the north wall; three survived.
+The bronze markers along Bahnhofstrasse honour eleven alpinists, including the seven first ascenders of the Matterhorn, who reached the summit on 14 July 1865.
+During the descent, four of the alpinists fell to their deaths on the north wall; three survived.

-The first marker is near the Zermatt catholic church.
-It bears the name of Peter Taugwalder Vater, Zermatt mountain guide of the first climbers’ rope team.
-Following this are his son, Peter Taugwalder junior, mountain guide, Michel Auguste Croz, from Chamonix (perished during the descent), the Englishman Edward Whymper, the Reverend Charles Hudson (perished), Lord Francis Douglas (perished), Douglas Robert Hadow (perished).
+The first marker is near the Zermatt Catholic church.
+It bears the name of Peter Taugwalder, Zermatt mountain guide of the first climbers’ rope team.
+Following this are markers for his son, also called Peter Taugwalder, Michel Auguste Croz, from Chamonix (perished), the Englishman Edward Whymper, the Reverend Charles Hudson (perished), Lord Francis Douglas (perished) and Douglas Robert Hadow (perished).

-Two further markers immortalise the names of the first ascenders, who reached the summit from the Italian side on 17 July 1865: Jean-Antoine Carrel and Jean-Babtiste Bich, both from Valtournenche, Italy.
-Over the course of the years, further markers inserted into the ground of the Zermatt Bahnhofstrasse will follow to highlight to extraordinary efforts of Alpinists on the Matterhorn.
+Two further markers immortalise the names of the first ascenders to reach the summit from the Italian side on 17 July 1865: Jean-Antoine Carrel and Jean-Babtiste Bich, both from Valtournenche, Italy.